 - Suitable for high power appliances, including charging Electric Vehicles (EVs).

-- Tough Permaplug UK 13A plug with 13A fuse.
+- Tough Permaplug UK 13A plug.

 - Danish 16A trailing socket.

 - 0.3m of 1.5mmsq industrial specification H07RN-F rubber cable is specifically manufactured for harsh environments.
 Find out what’s so special about this cable

 A type K plug is pictured and the following technical details may also help to identify it:

 |Common Names||Configuration||Voltage||Max Current (Amp)|